BenBaeyens/Personal-Testing-Grounds/README.md

  This page will be updated with the projects that I experiment with and how to use/change them.

-# Current Projects - AUG 1 2020
+# Current Projects - (Last Updated: August 9, 2020)

 ## LifeCalendar
 The Life Calendar is essentially a calendar to view how much time you have left to live by coloring in the months you already lived in red.
 Lurid?
 Possibly, but very movitivating.